navneet195/Grab-Shuttle/README.md

 GrabShuttle is a new service that allows pre booking car from a list of fixed routes.
 Add project file on your project!

-# Create a Firebase project
-In the Firebase console, click Add project, then select or enter a Project name.
-If you have an existing Google Cloud Platform (GCP) project, you can select the project from the dropdown menu to add Firebase resources to that project.

-download GoogleService-Info.plist file and add on your project.

 # Cab Service and Live Location Sharing
 The primary feature of Live Location Sharing.
 Live Location Sharing is useful for: